francoccc/sfc-virtual-device-plugin/README.md

  * @Author: Franco Chen
  * @Date: 2022-07-21 17:29:21
  * @LastEditors: Franco Chen
- * @LastEditTime: 2022-07-22 10:43:01
+ * @LastEditTime: 2022-07-22 16:18:09
 -->
 # sfc-virtual-device-plugin

 ## Introduction:
-The virtual SFC device plugin is a DaemonSet of the Kubernetes Cluster.Provide a TX/RX-like queue for every pod so that client can use DMA send or receive under less memory copy consumption.Bazel supports the whole project for easy compiling, using, and deploying.
+The virtual SFC device plugin is a DaemonSet of the Kubernetes Cluster.
+Provide a TX/RX-like queue for every pod so that client can use DMA send or receive under less memory copy consumption.
+Bazel supports the whole project for easy compiling, using, and deploying.

 ## Environment:
 1. gcc9 (or later)